All things festive: selling gifts and flowers online

 “Follow me on Instagram” section from the Cloud 9 Design website

-You can also add your product catalog to Facebook and/or use shoppable posts on Instagram.
+You can also add your product catalog to Facebook or use shoppable posts on Instagram.
 Instagram can be a perfect marketing channel for a highly visual business like yours.
 You will also be able to answer questions there: your customers may have a lot to ask, from questions on pricing to advice on what gift to choose for their mom’s anniversary.
 And don'r forget, you can also run visually driven ads on TikTok, or even open storefront with your products with TikTok Shopping.

 You might find providing pre-sales customer support extremely useful.
 Unless your customers are florists or expert gifters themselves, they are likely not as proficient in your product area as you are — especially if you are selling “out of the ordinary” goods.
 Give them the possibility to talk directly to your employees.
 And if you have a lot of customers during holiday sales rush periods, make sure that you have enough employees on hand to answer their questions (on the internet and also by phone).